5 Ways to Make Thanksgiving Special This Year

 1. Prepare Feast Together

 Special festive food is at the core of Thanksgiving.
-Roasted fall vegetables, crispy Brussels sprouts salad, corn salad, sweet potato casserole, Thanksgiving pies, and butter-roasted turkey – the reasons to be thankful are endless.
+Roasted fall vegetables, crispy Brussels sprouts salad, corn salad, sweet potato casserole, Thanksgiving pies, and butter-roast turkey – the reasons to be thankful are endless.

-However, don’t let Thanksgiving dinner preparation be a burden or privilege of one person this year.
+Yet don’t let the Thanksgiving dinner preparation be a burden or privilege of one person this year.
 Instead, start counting your blessings early while cooking the festive meal together.
 Designate an annual pie and corn bread baker or sweet potato maker and share the joy of Thanksgiving in your family kitchen.

 If there is nobody to get involved in special Thanksgiving cooking, host a virtual cooking party.
 Get your mom, aunt, or sister on Zoom and share tips and tricks along with jokes and blessings together.
 You might celebrate the holiday in different cities and countries this year, but it doesn’t have to stop you from enjoying each other’s company.